hansemannn/titanium-intercom/README.md

 ## Notes

-Be sure to add `NSPhotoLibraryUsageDescription` to your `Tiapp.xml` file after adding this module.
+Be sure to add `NSPhotoLibraryUsageDescription` to your `tiapp.xml` file after adding this module.

 ## Copyright